Have you ever experienced a trading yo-yo?

 This is why it’s important to stay humble and keep your emotions in check, even when on a winning streak.
 If you don’t, you may end up becoming very lenient with your execution performance, and your trading account will suffer in the long run.

 The best solution is to stick to your plan and keep your ego in check!

 3. Find other measures of self-worth

 Another way to eliminate the trading seesaw is to make sure that you don’t base your self-worth on your total return.
-If you allow the ups and downs of trading define who you are, you will only create a stressful environment which ultimately will not be conducive for your trading.
+If you allow the ups and downs of trading to define who you are, you will only create a stressful environment that ultimately will not be conducive for your trading.

 Do your best to find a sense of achievement in other areas of your life, such as your relationships, your job, or your hobbies.
 Is there a promotion that you’ve been dying to get?
 Work your butt off!
 Want to run an ironman?
 Train for it!